AARP Eye Center

 Keep in mind

-- In almost all circumstances, children must be unmarried to collect survivors benefits.
-Some narrow exceptions exist for disabled adults who receive “child” benefits based on a late parent’s record.
+- In almost all circumstances, offspring must be unmarried to collect survivor benefits.
+There are some narrow exceptions for adults with disabilities who continue to receive “child” benefits based on a late parent’s record.

 - The payment amount for a child beneficiary is subject to the family maximum, the upper limit of what a wage earner’s children, spouse and parents can collectively receive in family or survivor benefits.
 The maximum generally falls between 150 percent and 180 percent of the late worker’s primary insurance amount, but it can go as high as 188 percent.